umassos/edge-cloud-benchmarking/README.md

                 -var worker-count=1
     ```

-    __[Important!]__ The variables in your `terraform destroy` command need to be the same as whet you
+    __[Important!]__ The variables in your `terraform destroy` command need to be the same as what
-    used in the `terraform apply` command.
-Otherwise your provision may end up in an invalid state
+    you used in the `terraform apply` command.
+Otherwise your provision may end up in an invalid
-    (e.g., Terraform thinks your instances has been destroyed, while they are actually still running
+    state (e.g., Terraform thinks your instances has been terminated, while they are actually still
-    in another region) and you may end up with surprise charges from AWS.
+    running in another region) and you may end up with surprise charges from AWS.